iAmNawa/paulborawski.com/readme.markdown

 You can also find my phone number at alyandtj.com or at the bottom of paulborawski.com

 # info
 This website is built using JavaScript, NGINX, bootstrap, JSON, CSS, and HTML.
+Let me know if you have any questions.